These 5 Useful Tips Give Your Home a Cozy Vibe

 Good Lighting Sets the Tone for a Cozy Vibe

 There is nothing like good lighting to create a cozy atmosphere at home.
 That’s why restaurants with warm lights are Instagrammable.
 They invite diners with their warm lighting.
-But the one thing that people get wrong about good lighting is to focus on overhead lights, which tend to be harsher than task lighting, lamps, candles, and ambiance lighting.
-If you want to create a cozy atmosphere at home, make sure you focus on area lights that give a warm glow to the rest of the house.
+But the one thing people get wrong about good lighting is focusing on overhead lights, which tend to be harsher than task lighting, lamps, candles, and ambient lighting.
+If you want to create a cozy atmosphere at home, focus on area lights that provide a warm glow throughout the rest of the house.

 Add Life with Plants and Flowers